Konyuka/Konyuka/README.md

 ## &#x270d; Business Projects

-Apart from coding, I also maintain a telecommunications business - you can find my products on my website at [talkduka.co.ke](https://talkduka.co.ke/).
+Apart from coding, I also manage a telecommunications company - you can find my products on my website at [talkduka.co.ke](https://talkduka.co.ke/).

 ## &#x1f4c8; GitHub Stats